zerodowned/frontpage/README.md

 <div>
-  Hello, I am <strong>Richard "zerodowned" N.</strong> and I am a <strong>software engineer</strong> from the Pacific Northwest.
-I have a  background in retro 2D-isometic game emulation software.
-I enjoy working with the following technologies <strong>C#, C++, Python, Java,</strong> and always eager to learn new languages and software.
+  Hello, I am <strong>Richard "zerodowned" N.</strong> and I am a software engineer from the Pacific Northwest.

+  As a highly self-motivated individual, I embrace challenges of any difficulty and possess a strong desire to learn new technologies and skills.
+With a knack for working both independently and collaboratively with teams,I am always happy to mentor my peers to achieve success together.

+Languages: C# (9 yr), .Net (9 yrs), C (2 yr), C++ (2 yr), Python (2 yr), Java (2 yr)

+Technologies: Windows Server, SQL Server, Serialization, SQL, GitHub, Agile, WPF, WinForms, Visual Studio, Unity

+Soft Skills: Teamwork, Leadership, Mentoring, Testing, Debugging, and Documentation of code
 </div>

 <!--## Github stats-->